Plan your perfect Adventure...

 Also, please refrain from walking your dog in any dog exclusion zones, which should be clearly marked.

-Guidance on the Dog Control in public spaces can be found on the Westmorland and Furness Council website with a full legal explanation of all the Dog Control Orders (2008).
+Guidance on the Dog Control in public spaces can be found on the Westmorland and Furness Council website.